MRes Psychology / Course details

 • ANOVA under the General Linear Model (GLM) in R

 • Capturing your computational environment using Binder and GitHub

 To familiarise students with a range of advanced, quantitative analytical techniques at a level not normally encountered in undergraduate study.

-To equip students with the confidence and skills necessary to apply the methods to datasets using R and other appropriate software.
+To equip students with the confidence and skills necessary to apply the methods to datasets using R.

 To provide sufficient understanding for sophisticated statistical decision-making and interpretation of results.

 To contextualise statistical analysis in the context of the principles of reproducibility and Open Science.

 Having attended the unit, students will be able to:

 • select the analytic technique(s) appropriate for a range of research questions

 • demonstrate their understanding of advanced psychological statistics and ability to apply the techniques to datasets using R.